Clifton Park Homes for Sale

 The community is bisected into north and south sections by Clifton Blvd (added in the early 1960s), a two-lane thoroughfare with bike paths.

-The northern section (north of Clifton Blvd) includes the streets of Clifton Park Ln, Forest Rd, Lake Point Dr, Lake Rd, W Clifton Rd, and W Forest Rd.
+The northern section (north of Clifton Blvd) includes the streets of Clifton Park Ln, Forest Rd, Lake Ave, Lake Point Dr, Lake Rd, W Clifton Rd, W Forest Rd, and a few homes on Beach Rd, Clifton Rd and W Clifton Blvd.

-The northern section offers 0.67 miles of Lake Erie frontage.
-Lakefront homes boast exceptional views and Lake Erie coastal bluff frontage (perched high upon a bluff above the lake) include 2 homes on Lake Point Dr and 30 homes along the north side of Lake Rd.
-Lakefront lots are generally the largest in the community (some sized over 1 acre), averaging 300 feet deep and 100 feet wide with large yards and generous setbacks.
+The northern section offers roughly 0.67 miles of Lake Erie frontage.
+Lakefront homes boast exceptional views and Lake Erie coastal bluff frontage (perched high upon a bluff above the lake) include 2 homes on Lake Point Dr and 30 homes along the north side of Lake Rd/Lake Ave.
+Lakefront lots are some of the largest in the community (some sized over 1 acre), averaging 300 feet deep and 100 feet wide with large yards and generous setbacks.

 NOTE: Only one home at 1082 Lake Point Dr has direct access down to the lakeshore.

-The southern section of Clifton Park (south of Clifton Blvd) includes the streets of Captains Cove, Clifton Rd, Forest Rd, Lake Rd, Shady Ln, and W Clifton Blvd.
+The southern section of Clifton Park (south of Clifton Blvd) comprises 98 homes along the streets of Captains Cove, Clifton Rd, Forest Rd, Lake Rd, and a few homes along W Clifton Blvd.

 The southern section has 6 homes with Rocky River frontage, some with boat docks: 4 homes along Lake Rd (house numbers 17900, 17904, 17806 & 17908) and 2 cluster homes along Captain’s Cove.